-- Once the Fall Quarter class schedule begins, a team of custodians will disinfect each in-use classroom between scheduled classes; these classrooms may be locked between classes to maintain the high level of disinfection.
+- A team of custodians disinfect each in-use classroom between scheduled classes; these classrooms may be locked between classes to maintain the high level of disinfection.

 - Wherever possible, we are modifying programming or manually adjusting outdoor air dampers to increase the proportion of outside air into the building system.